joboog/r2ogs6/JOSS/paper.md

 ---
-title: 'r2ogs6: An interface to the OpenGeoSys 6 Multiphysics Simulator'
+title: 'r2ogs6: An R wrapper of the OpenGeoSys 6 Multiphysics Simulator'
 tags:
   - R
   - OpenGeoSys